CPatchane/config-fish/README.md

   - __[if `mysql@5.7` installed]__ Set environment variables and CLIs paths for mysql@5.7
   - __[if `pnpm` installed]__ Set the `$PNPM_HOME` environment variable for [pnpm](https://pnpm.io/) global binaries and packages

-> You can install all these packages if you use [brew](https://brew.sh) as a packages manager: `brew install nodenv rbenv go pyenv pyenv-virtualenv mysql@5.7`
+> You can install all these packages if you use [brew](https://brew.sh) as a packages manager: `brew install nodenv rbenv go pyenv pyenv-virtualenv mysql@5.7 pnpm`

 #### Private / Local configurations